ldizo/register-app-argoCD/README.md

 - Keypair: select our keypair: **Jenkins-vm-keypair**
 - Configure Storage: Hard Disk): ***15 GB***
 - Then click on "Launch Instance" to create the Jenkins Agent VM
-- Now, copy the public IP of the Agent VM and use it to ssh into it from your local. it should appear as follow ubuntu@ip-172-31-6-16:~$
+- Now, copy the public IP of the Agent VM and use it to ssh into it from your local. it should appear as follows
+-
+  ubuntu@ip-172-31-6-16:~$
+-
 - Now, first of all update the system.
 ***sudo apt update***
 - Then, proceed to upgrade the system.